-- Your manager knew you were stressed, but no action was taken.
+- Your manager knew you were stressed but took no action.

 - You have been given an excessive workload without support.

-- You made a complaint about a colleague’s abusive or stress-causing behaviour, but nothing has been done.
+- You made a complaint about a colleague's abusive or stress-causing behaviour, but your employer took no action.

 - You have been unreasonably refused time off or been put under pressure to work when sick.